How to protect Codeigniter site from Hacking

 This will allow the attackers to enter into the Database easily when the above command is true.

 The above steps will help you in learning the common SQL injection.
-Now let me tell you the prevention from this SQL Injection.

 $stmt = $pdo->prepare(‘SELECT * FROM table WHERE column = :value’); $stmt->execute(array(‘value’ => $parameter));